MicrosoftDocs/content-templates/templates/org/aac/aac-example-workload-content.md

 ## Considerations
 <!--REQUIRED STATEMENT: Include the following statement to introduce this section:-->

 These considerations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that you can use to improve the quality of a workload.
-For more information, see [Azure Well-Architected Framework](/azure/well-architected/).
+For more information, see [Well-Architected Framework](/azure/well-architected/).

 <!--
 - Describe any lessons learned from running this that would be helpful for new customers.
 - Describe what went wrong and what went right when building it out.
 - Describe how to manage, maintain, and monitor this long term.